JinyuanSun/DDGScan/README.md

 # Towards Stable Proteins

+#### Warning
+**I am testing this repo with some different input structures, if you encountered any failure please post a issue.**

 ### See [GUI](GUI/) for the GUI plugin of foldx.
 GUIs only work for FoldX.

 ### Installation

-**Warning**
-First of all, please make sure you have added the FoldX executable to your environment!
-Also, Rosetta is required for cartesian_ddg calculation or pmut_scan (a mpi build is necessary).
-Also, ABACUS is an outstanding software with great statistical energy function for protein design.
+First of all, please make sure you have added the **FoldX** executable to your environment!
+Secondly, **Rosetta** (a mpi build is necessary) is required for cartesian_ddg (`-mode slow`) calculation or pmut_scan(`-mode fast`).
+Also, **ABACUS** is an outstanding software with great statistical energy function for protein design.
+Structures downloaded from RCSB could be erroneous.
+One of the biggest problem will directly affect energy calculation is break in chains.
+Here I implemented a loop closure module using **modeller** ,a great software with very long history, as backend.
 Due to their licences, I cannot redistribute them here!
-To our glad, openmm is open source!
+To our glad, **openmm** is open source!
 So the glass is half full :).

 To install it, clone this repo and add it to PATH:
 ```bash